dobosipeter/ail-homework/docs/pitfalls.md

 * _This isn't just <something simple>...
 This is <something more impressive>!_
 * _\# This display the results_ -> _result.display()_

-Mitigated the above by manually reviewing each function, removing useless comments.
+Mitigated the above by manually reviewing each function before implementing, removing useless comments, fixing other mistakes.

 __API Call Failures__: My calls to the transcription API failed seemingly randomly, had to implement retries, backoff.
 Maybe caused by some network issues?